MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/calls-meetings-bots-overview.md

 # Calls and online meetings bots

 Bots can interact with Teams calls and meetings using real-time voice, video, and screen sharing.
-With [Microsoft Graph APIs for calls and online meetings](/graph/api/resources/communications-api-overview?view=graph-rest-beta&preserve-view=true), Teams apps can now interact with users using voice and video to enhance the experience.
+With&nbsp;[Microsoft Graph APIs for calls and online meetings](/graph/api/resources/communications-api-overview?view=graph-rest-beta&preserve-view=true), Teams apps can now interact with users using voice and video to enhance the experience.
 These APIs allow you to add the following new features:

 * Interactive voice response (IVR).
 * Call control.